-For the third evening, Festival Baltimore presents a recital by violist Milena Pajaro-van de Stadt and pianist Asiya Korepanova performing major works by Brahms and Shostakovich:
+In the third concert of the series, Festival Baltimore presents a recital by violist Milena Pajaro-van de Stadt and pianist Asiya Korepanova performing major works by Brahms and Shostakovich:

 Praised by The Strad magazine as having “lyricism that stood out…a silky tone and beautiful, supple lines,” violist Milena Pajaro-van de Stadt has appeared as soloist with the Tokyo Philharmonic, the Jacksonville Symphony, and the Sphinx Chamber Orchestra.
 She has performed in hundreds of recitals and chamber music concerts throughout the United States, Latin America, and Europe, including an acclaimed 2011 debut recital at London’s Wigmore Hall, which was described in The Strad as being “fleet and energetic…powerful and focused.”
 Her awards include First Prize of the Lionel Tertis International Viola Competition and top prizes at the Tokyo International Viola Competition and the Sphinx Competition.
 Ms. Pajaro-van de Stadt’s summer festival appearances include Marlboro, Bowdoin, Santa Fe Chamber Music Festival, Sarasota, Strings, Bravo!
 Vail Valley, and La Jolla Summerfest, as well as Italy’s Emilia Romagna Festival.
 Among the conductors with whom she has worked are Seiji Ozawa, Christoph Eschenbach, Alan Gilbert, Charles Dutoit, and Otto-Werner Mueller.